stolostron/olm-addon/SETUP.md

 # Setup

-These are instructions for installing and configuring OLM on Kubernetes clusters through ACM using the OLM addon.
+These are instructions for installing and configuring OLM on Kubernetes clusters through OCM using the OLM addon.

 ## Local environment